Laser

 Of course, as any output, you can display a test card on your laser for setup and testing.

-If you need to map or warp your laser ouput on a surface, you can click on Edit Mapping and the output mapping will be fully editable.
-Double click in the view to add warping points as shown below :
+If you need to map or warp your laser output on a surface, you can move to the Mapping tab where you will be able to correct the perspective.
+Double click in the view to add warping points to adjust the shape of the drawings by adding control points as shown below :

 Tips : if you do not have a laser yet, you can still preview the result in this window.